quicwg/base-drafts/draft-ietf-quic-recovery.md

 increase in the ECN-CE counter.
 Because QUIC retransmits stream data and control frames, not packets, it defines the end of recovery as a packet sent after the start of recovery being acknowledged.
-This is slightly different from TCP's definition of recovery ending when the lost packet that started recovery is acknowledged.
+This is slightly different from TCP's definition of recovery, which ends when the lost packet that started recovery is acknowledged.

-During recovery, the congestion window is not increased or decreased.
-As such, multiple lost packets and/or increases in the ECN-CE counter only decrease the congestion window once as long as they're lost before exiting recovery.
-This causes QUIC to decrease the congestion window multiple times if retransmisions are lost, but limits the reduction to once per round trip.
+The recovery period limits congestion window reduction to once per round trip.
+During recovery, the congestion window remains unchanged irrespective of new losses or increases in the ECN-CE counter.

 ## Tail Loss Probe